-Our world and our economy have irrevocably changed, and with this new age has emerged a new, growing population called ALICE: Asset Limited, Income Constrained, Employed.
-According to the 2016 ALICE Update Report released in October 2016, nearly 42,000 households in Western Connecticut—that’s nearly 1 in 3—are ALICE and struggle to pay for basic necessities, including housing, food, childcare, health care, and transportation.
+Our world and our economy have irrevocably changed, and with this new age has emerged a new, growing population we call ALICE®: Asset Limited, Income Constrained, Employed.
+More than 40,000 households in Western Connecticut— 1 in 3—are ALICE and struggle to pay for basic necessities, including housing, food, childcare, health care, and transportation.

 United Way impacts the lives of ALICE in Western Connecticut by funding programs and collaboratives that target specific issue areas that most impact ALICE households, particularly in the areas of education, income and health.
 We listen to ALICE, focus on targeted outcomes that will improve their lives, and measure our success for a continual improvement process.
 By ensuring every household is healthy and financially strong, we will ensure that our communities are vibrant and prosperous places to live.
 Learn more about ALICE in Connecticut

 We can’t do this without you.
 We depend on the partnerships we forge with businesses, schools, municipal agencies, volunteers and donors to drive collective impact around issues that affect our community, and especially ALICE.
 We are going to strengthen our communities by addressing identified needs to create more stable and self-sufficient households, and ultimately reduce the number of ALICE households in Western Connecticut.
 Join us.

 In Danbury alone, 35% of residents go to work each day and still struggle to make ends meet.
 That's thousands of individuals and families in our area who often dread a seemingly simple task like grocery shopping.
 Why?
 Because of the stress and difficulty in stretching their limited dollars to feed a household.
 In grocery strore aisles, difficult decisions are made to make it the end of the month and pay all necessary bills.